lmgame-org/lmgame-org.github.io/public/blogs/pokemon_red.md

 Classic games are meticulously designed to challenge human minds.
 Skilled game designers have carefully engineered the difficulties through in-game metrics, such as points and levels, and relentlessly developed new types of games to challenge different aspects of human intelligence.

-We believe these game designs are invaluable yet underutilized resources for benchmarking AI.
+We believe these game are invaluable yet underutilized resources for benchmarking AI.
 Since there are a large number of high-quality games, we envision a highly scalable path ahead for evaluations.

 ---